ChusSenosiain/Library-PRO/README.md

 # Library: Utad Basic iOS Project

-**Includes AFNetworking**
-**Includes MBProgressHUD**
+**Includes AFNetworking and MBProgressHUD**

 ## Descriptión:

-A simple project with an UISplitView and UITabBarController that shows a collection of books.
+A simple project that shows a collection of books.
 If you select a book you can download and read it.

 This is a good sample code for:

+- Use of UISplitView.
+- Use of UITabBarController.
 - AFNetworking:
     Download images in UITableView and UICollectionView.
     Download a file.